Investing for Beginners

 • What is an IRA account?

 An IRA, or Individual Retirement Account, is a type of savings account designed to help individuals save for retirement with tax advantages.
 Contributions to an IRA may be tax-deductible, and the investments within the account can grow tax-deferred until withdrawal during retirement.
 There are different types of IRAs, including Traditional IRAs and Roth IRAs, each with its own rules regarding contributions, withdrawals, and tax implications.
-The primary goal of an IRA is to encourage long-term savings for retirement, allowing individuals to build a nest egg that can provide financial security in their later years.
+The primary goal of an IRA is to encourage long-term savings and investment for retirement, allowing individuals to build a nest egg that can provide financial security in their later years.

 Related videos